-Crustaceans are invertebrate animals that have a hard exoskeleton, segmented body, and jointed limbs.
+Crustaceans are invertebrate animals characterised by a hard exoskeleton, a segmented body, and jointed limbs.

 Common Shiny Woodlouse

-A large species usually found under logs and in leaf litter.
-It is brown, glossy, with pale markings, and up to 16mm in length.
-Woodlice mostly feed on decomposing plant debris.
-Being vulnerable to drying out they normally hide in damp places during daytime and become active at night.
-They have seven pairs of legs.
+A large species typically located under logs and in leaf litter.
+It has a brown, glossy appearance with pale markings and can reach lengths of up to 16mm.
+Woodlice primarily consume decomposing plant material.
+Due to their susceptibility to drying out, they usually seek shelter in moist environments during the day and are more active at night.
+They possess seven pairs of legs.

 #